connectionsmuseum/esstape-data/README.md

 # esstape-data
 Data captured and decoded from the 3ESS generic tapes

-This repository will host the following files for use with keleuk's "esstape" decoder:
+This repository will host the following files for use with chordtoll's "esstape" decoder:

 * segments of audio that have been manually reconstructed
 * decoded binaries